+The adaptive functionality of Integrated Force Control can be used in many applications, including assembly, product testing and machining.
 The technology includes powerful functionality that allows the robot to maintain a constant force between itself and the objects it is working with, which is invaluable in both machining and testing applications.
 The technology also can be used to adapt the robot’s speed upon input from the force sensor.
 This allows it to follow edges and other contours efficiently, such as in deburring of complex shapes.
 The tactile functionality of Integrated Force Control can also be used in assembly to search for correct positions using advanced search patterns.

 Normally robots are position controlled with a predefined path and speed.
 With ABB Integrated Force Control, the robot reacts to its surroundings and deviates from the programmed path or speed based on feedback from the force sensor.
 The adapted movement of the robot is determined by constraints that are specified to suit the particular application.

 With Integrated Force Control automated assembly tasks are now possible using traditional robot automation.
 Compared with expensive hard automation, robotic solutions offer a lower cost investment and greater degree of flexibility.
 Assembly is a very demanding application in which parts with small tolerance’s must fit together.
 With ABB’s Integrated Force Control technology parts with very small tolerances can be assembled repeatability without requiring highly accurate and expensive fixtures.
 Integrated Force Control significantly reduces the risk of assembly failures which may result in production problems or damaged parts.
 A force controlled robot can be programmed to mimic the movements of a human arm, applying search patterns to find the correct position to assemble the part.